Upskilling Pathways (UP) e-portal

 For that reason, the European Council adopted the Recommendation on Upskilling Pathways (UP) – New opportunities for adults (December 2016) which is the main legislative proposal of the Skills Agenda for Europe (June 2016) in the field of adult education and training targeting low-qualified and low-skilled adults.

-The UP initiative is also a key building block of the European Pillar of Social Rights, which promotes equal rights to quality and inclusive education, training and lifelong learning, in order to support fair and well-functioning labour markets and welfare systems.
+The UP initiative is also a key building block of the European Pillar of Social Rights and its Action Plan, which both promote equal rights to quality and inclusive education, training and lifelong learning, in order to support fair and well-functioning labour markets and welfare systems.
 In addition, the Recommendation contributes to achieving the UN Sustainable Development Goal No 4, of ensuring that by 2030 all youth and a substantial proportion of adults, both men and women, achieve literacy and numeracy.

 The UP recommendation aims to help adults acquire a minimum level of literacy, numeracy and digital skills and/or acquire a broader set of skills and competences by progressing towards an upper secondary qualification or equivalent (level 3 or 4 in the European Qualifications Framework (EQF) depending on national circumstances).